aboushawareb-mariem/Identifying-Question-Pairs-that-have-the-Same-Intent/README.md

 ![git](https://user-images.githubusercontent.com/16010276/48633845-1ded1400-e9bc-11e8-989a-fa7af7011b9a.png)

 * Having a siamese architecture means that we have two or more identical branches of the network, one for each input passed to the model.
+This architecture was built using Keras's Functional API.

 * In this model, Glove's pretrained word embeddings were used.
 Word embedding is a way of mapping words to the vector space.
 Thus, every word is represented using a vector, and semantically similar words have close vectors.
 This allows for a better and a more meaningful numerical repersentation of words.